ansforge/psc-rass-loader/README.md

 ### qualif-extracts

-This datasets consists in 3 extracts (see the [qualif-extracts directory](pscload/src/test/resources/qualif-extracts)) around 100,000 data lines :
+This datasets consists in 5 extracts + 1 toggle file (see the [qualif-extracts directory](pscload/src/test/resources/qualif-extracts)) around 100,000 data lines :

 *   **BaseExtract.zip** : full 100,000 dataset to use as reference.